 He suggested that a Pan-Britannic-Pan-Anglican Contest and Festival every four years can help to increase goodwill and understanding of the British Empire.

-In 1911, during George V’s coronation, an Inter-Empire Championships was held as part of the celebrations in the Crystal Palace.
+In 1911 during George V’s coronation, they held the Inter-Empire Championships as part of the celebrations in the Crystal Palace.
 Members of the British Empire participated in the games including Australasia, Canada, South Africa, and the UK.